Roland Perry: Cricket books

 Perry's 20th book was The Ashes: A Celebration.
 The Ages Steven Carroll wrote: "Having written voluminously before on cricket and cricketers... his knowledge on the game is formidable... he’s an authoritative observer, not shy... and a very entertaining read."
 Kit Galer in the Melbourne Herald Sun wrote: "This book serves as an excellent primer for those whose interest in the game was aroused by Australia’s defeat last year (2005)."

 Perry's 22nd book (10th on cricket) was the fourth in a series of five volumes drawn from his years of interviews with Sir Donald Bradman—Bradman’s Invincibles.
 The Sydney Morning Herald noted: "This is a wonderful insider’s view of the (1948 Ashes) series...
 Perry is a good, unpretentious writer and the story he has to tell is one of courage and drama...
 It is a great Australian yarn."
 Adrian Nesbitt in Sydney's Sun Herald wrote: "Perry paints an excellent background picture of a tour that is remembered by Australians as a triumph over the mother country, often without consideration that England was still bearing the scars of war...
 Perry creates suspenseful moments, in the dressing-room and on the field...
 His meticulous approach gives us a great understanding of the subtleties and room for instinct that were Bradman trademarks."
 Teri Louise Kelly in Independent Weekly said, "Perry’s work, much like Bradman himself, is head and shoulders above the competition...
 Bradman’s Invincibles leads the reader into the dusty backrooms, on to windy training pitches and mid-Test; beautifully written and accompanies by excellent photographs."
 David Stanley in Cricket Boundary Magazine commented: "Bradman’s Invincibles is required reading for all cricket lovers, particularly those of the younger brigade who may not know much about the players, apart from Bradman, who made up his remarkable team...
 It is a good read and I recommend it."

 Tea and Scotch with Bradman was published in 2019 and is a memoir of Perry's close relationship with Bradman.

+Personal life

+Perry's sister is the journalist and biographer Diana Georgeff.